williamouyang/okta.github.io/_source/_docs/api/resources/factors.md

 }' "https://${org}.okta.com/api/v1/users/${userId}/factors?updatePhone=true"
 ~~~

-##### Enroll Okta SMS Factor by using existing Phone Number
+##### Enroll Okta SMS Factor by Using Existing Phone Number
 {:.api .api-operation}

-If the user wants to use the existing phone number then enroll API doesn't need to pass the phone number.
+If the user wants to use the existing phone number then the enroll API doesn't need to pass the phone number.
-Or you can pass the existing phone number in profile object.
+Or, you can pass the existing phone number in a profile object.

 ###### Request Example
 {:.api .api-request .api-request-example}